 Applicants will not be considered until they have completed the Common Application and the CSS PROFILE for financial aid.
-Please note that students eligible for The Undocumented Student Scholarship are not required to submit the International Student Certification of Finances, Passport and Bank Statement as those documents are only for non-US citizens or permanent residents seeking a student visa.
+Please note that students eligible for The Undocumented Student Scholarship are not required to submit the Passport and Statement of Financial Responsibility as those documents are only for non-US citizens or permanent residents seeking a student visa.
 If you have questions about your status or need to update your application documentation, please contact the appropriate offices.
 Pitzer College protects the privacy of its applicants.

 Office of Admission